 There are many obstacles to completing a graduate degree; finances shouldn’t be one of them.

-In addition to generous financial aid packages, Smith SSW will offer a living stipend of $300 per month (totaling $2,400 annually) during the internship to any student who qualifies for aid.
+In addition to generous financial aid packages, Smith SSW will offer a monthly living stipend (totaling $2,600 annually) during the internship to any student who qualifies for aid.

 The Council for Social Work Education notes that fewer Smith SSW graduates carry loan debt at graduation than students from any other school of social work.

 Smith SSW also recognizes particular students who reflect the School’s values and commitments or present exceptional professional potential.
 A number of alumni sponsored endowments have allowed us to do just that!
 And thanks to their support, applicants may qualify for up to $37,000 in institutional aid per 12-month period.